-In seventh grade, students meet daily for Physical Education and Health.
+In seventh grade, students meet every other day for Physical Education and Health.
 Seventh grade physical education lessons continue to build upon the skills developed in sixth grade.
 Students participate in fitness activities (i.e. strength training, cardio-fitness), recreational/lifetime sports, team sports, dance, and outdoor adventure skills.
 Students learn the skills and tactics necessary for successful participation in these activities.
 Students are introduced to the biomechanics of movement (force, friction, center of gravity) and learn to apply these principles in a variety of movement settings.
 Students regularly participate in cardiovascular activities and utilize heart rate monitors to assess their participation level while collecting personal fitness data.
-Students also participate in a wide range of teambuilding and adventure education activities which promote leadership skills.
+Students also participate in a wide range of team building and adventure education activities which promote leadership skills.
 Health-related fitness concepts and benefits are stressed throughout the course.
-Students have approximately 135-145 days of physical education throughout the year.
-Health education lessons comprise approximately 30-35 days of the seventh grade Physical Education & Health course.
+Health education lessons are integrated into the seventh grade Physical Education & Health course.
 Health education focuses on the study of violence prevention, substance education, nutrition, healthy relationships, human sexuality, and personal safety.
 Topics of discussion will include harassment and bullying, consumer food choices, cyber safety, family and friend relationships, and abstinence.
-Students will learn about the ten-building blocks for total health (accessing information, stress management, analyzing influences, refusal skills) and developmental assets, which will be integrated throughout the health curriculum.
+Students will learn about the ten-building blocks for total health and developmental assets, which will be integrated throughout the health curriculum.
 Students participate in group discussions, individual projects/assignments, and collaborative learning projects, which help develop their knowledge and health skills.
 Through home assignments, students are also encouraged to dialogue with their parents to help identify personal and family values which may influence their choices.
-Peer Teaching is a special component of the seventh grade program which is an alcohol prevention program that and is facilitated by trained high school Safe and Drug-free students.
+Peer Teaching is a special component of the seventh grade program which is an alcohol prevention program that is facilitated by trained high school Safe and Drug-free students.